florah-nduati/recipe/Documents/PSQL/README.md

 **Not in BCNF:**

-Here, the `Instructor` is dependent on the `Course`, which is not a super key.
+Here, the `Instructor` is dependent on the `Course`, which is not  super key.

 **Converted to BCNF:**